-Samsung video shows Galaxy S III and Galaxy Note II undergoing stress testsAlex Wagner - Deputy Managing Editor, News Desk
+Samsung video shows Galaxy S III and Galaxy Note II undergoing stress testsAlex Wagner - Editorial Director of News and Content

 Wondering whether or not your shiny new Samsung Galaxy device will be able to withstand thousands home button presses or repeated uses as a cushion for your backside?
 Wonder no more, as Samsung today posted a video demonstrating the different ways that it stress tests devices like the Galaxy S III and Galaxy Note II.
 The clip shows those two handsets being subjected to a number of different experiments, including machines that presses a Note II's home button thousands of times, a jeans-clad robotic rear end (never thought that I'd write that) that repeatedly sits on a Note II and a machine that simulates rain falling on the phone/tablet hybrid.
 Also shown is an AT&T Samsung Galaxy Rugby Pro being sprayed with water from a hose.